Kong/docs.konghq.com/app/docs/0.12.x/getting-started/adding-consumers.md

     }
     ```

     Congratulations!
-You've just added your first consumer to Kong.
+You've just added your first Kongsumer to Kong.

     **Note:** Kong also accepts a `custom_id` parameter when [creating
-    consumers][API-consumers] to associate a consumer with your existing user
+    Kongsumers][API-consumers] to associate a consumer with your existing user
     database.

-2. ### Provision key credentials for your Consumer
+2. ### Provision key credentials for your Kongsumer

     Now, we can create a key for our recently created consumer `Jason` by
     issuing the following request: